-If you will be transferring money or using your ATM card services outside of Korea, you will need to have one bank set up as your foreign designated bank.
+If you will be transferring money from your bank account or using your ATM card services outside of South Korea, you will need to have one bank set up as your foreign designated bank.
 If not, you won’t be able to transfer money to other countries.
-Or even worse, you may find yourself traveling in a foreign country with no way to access your cash in Korea.
+Or even worse, you may find yourself traveling in a foreign country with no way to access your cash in South Korea.

 You cannot have two foreign designated banks but it’s easy to change in person at your local branch.

 Your bank account will have limits on the cash amount you can transfer per day, per month, or based on your salary so you should find this out from the bank.
 You should also find out the bank’s exchange rate into the currency you’ll be using and how this factors in to your limits.
 It’s often not as good as the market rate, but can be close depending on the bank and account.

 Most banks are open from 9am – 4pm, however different bank services may operate on different hours.
 Some branches stay open later or are open on weekends and all banks have ATMs.
 However, you might be surprised that many bank ATMs have hours of operation.
 Some quite limited too!